 - Pay attention to your surroundings.

 6. Car accidents.
-While many of us have lived in a snowy climate our whole lives, it seems many people forget the skills and level of caution needed to drive in adverse winter conditions.
-Check out the blogs below for ways to safe while driving this winter.
+While many of us have lived in a snowy climate our whole lives, many people forget the skills and level of caution needed to drive in adverse winter conditions.
+Check out the blogs below for ways to drive safely this winter.